AmpersandJS/ampersand-model/README.md

 ## Changelog

+ - 2.6.0 - Cached, derived properties only fire change events now if new derived value is different from cache, instead of blindly firing change events if dependent properties changed.
+ - 2.5.0 - UMD support by @swenlito
  - 2.4.0 - Added `toggle` method for boolean properties and properties with `values`
  - 2.3.0 - Added `values` to property definition
  - 2.2.0 - Added test parameter to property definitions